masonmei/java-agent/README.md

 We would love to see additional tracing support for libraries such as [Storm](https://storm.apache.org/), [HBase](http://hbase.apache.org/), as well as profiler support for additional languages (.NET, C++).

 ## License
-Pinpoint is licensed under the Apache License, Version 2.0.
+Apm is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for full license text.

 ```